wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/) {cite}`gene_duplication_2009`.
 :::

-Orientations of paired end reads as well as split reads are a good indicators to detect the boundaries of inversions, but also substitutions and translocations.
-The rearrangements will result in one read from a pair to map to one genomic location and the other read to another location.
+Orientations of paired end reads as well as split reads are good indicators to detect the boundaries of inversions, but also substitutions and translocations.
+The rearrangements will result in one read from a pair mapping to one genomic location and the other read to another location.
-Reads from the break point will be split in the alignment.
+Reads overlapping the breakpoint will be split in the alignment.

 ---